Accurately assess 88% of core network device procedures with Nipper

 Developed and maintained by the PCI SSC (Payment Card Industry Security Standards Council), PCI DSS (Payment Card Industry Data Security Standard) is a set of industry standards designed to ensure all organizations that handle credit card information do so in a secure environment.

-Established in 2006 by a council made up of major card brands, compliance with the PCI standards are not required by law.
-However, the council does have the power to apply fines, increase transaction fees or terminate a merchant’s contract if they do not comply.
+Established in 2006 by a council made up of major card brands, PCI DSS is a key part of retailers data security compliance programs.
+Whilst PCI DSS accreditation is not required by law, the council has the power to apply fines, increase transaction fees or terminate a merchant’s contract if they do not comply.
 The standards apply to organizations of all sizes, with four bands of compliance level dependent on fee value of transactions processed each year.

-There are six core principles PCI aims to help merchants achieve;
+There are six core principles PCI DSS aims to help merchants achieve;

 • Protect cardholder data

 • Maintain an information security policy

 For merchants to become PCI compliant, the process involves internal scans, penetration tests and file monitoring of cardholder data.
 Large businesses typically have their own internal security assessor (ISA) within the business to conduct the audit, where as qualified security assessor (QSA), approved by the PCI Security Standards Council evaluate the security infrastructure and provide a risk assessment for smaller businesses.